What do people know about acacia gum and food additives?

-Alland & Robert carried out a survey in the USA, UK, Japan and Germany to find out just how much people know about acacia gum.
+Alland & Robert carried out a survey in the USA, UK, Japan and Germany, to find out just how much people know about acacia gum and food additives.
 The responses were both surprising and unexpected!

 Nearly 43% of Americans know what acacia gum is…

 71.5% of the 1000 Americans surveyed confirmed that they read food labels before buying a product.
 Likewise, almost 88% believe that they have a good understanding of the ingredients listed on the labels.
 This is an excellent result in comparison with the Japanese, as ‘only’ 53% believe that they have an understanding of products’ nutritional information.
 Moreover, more than 65% of British people recognise that the letter E represents a food additive.